jcs/ratpoison/README.md

   This is useful for XQuartz on macOS when not using full-screen mode to hide the desktop icons which appear when using the `gap` setting or xterms that enforce their window sizes to slightly less than the frame size.

+- Add an `ignorehints` toggle which will ignore XSizeHints.
+This is useful for making terminal windows use the full frame size instead of constraining to a per-character-cell multiplier for the width and height.